-English Couple Announces They’re Raising Their Baby To Be ‘Gender-Neutral’, Will Let Child Pick Their Own
+English Couple Announces They’re Raising Their Baby To Be ‘Gender-Neutral,’ Will Let Child Pick Their Own

 An English couple has announced that they are raising their newborn baby to be “gender-neutral,” Yahoo News reports.
 That means that, among other things, the couple aren’t revealing the baby’s biological gender even to friends and family; will refer to the baby using neutral pronouns such as “they”; and will allow the child to choose their gender identity for himself or herself when (if) they choose to do so.

-Hobbit Humphrey, 38, and Jake England-Johns, 35, are the proud parents of 17-year-old Anoush, whom they dress in both boys’ and girls’ clothes.
+Hobbit Humphrey, 38, and Jake England-Johns, 35, are the proud parents of 17-month-old Anoush, whom they dress in both boys’ and girls’ clothes.

 Jake told local media that they chose this rather unorthodox method of raising their child because he and Hobbit didn’t want to impose their own ideas of gender identity on the baby.
-They aren’t trying to make the baby specifically gender-neutral, he says, but rather, are trying to themselves be neutral in raising the baby so that his or her gender identity is theirs own, and theirs alone.
+They aren’t trying to make the baby specifically gender-neutral, he says, but rather, are trying to themselves be neutral in raising the baby so that his or her gender identity is their own.

 “The neutral in gender neutral refers to us trying to behave neutrally towards our child rather than trying to make them neutral,” Jake says.

-So diligent are the couple about letting the baby decide their gender identity for themselves that, in order to stymie any unwanted outside influence on the baby’s identity, that not even his or her close family know.
+So diligent are the couple about letting the baby decide their gender identity for themselves that, in order to stymie any unwanted outside influence on the baby’s identity, not even his or her close family know.

 However, there is one aspect of child-rearing that grandparents are often roped into, and which, when done properly, leaves little ambiguity about a baby’s biological gender: diaper-changing.